iamcarllosjr/BLOCKCHAIN-ERC721-NFT/README.md

 # NFT SMART CONTRACT
+## See the collection on OpenSea : https://testnets.opensea.io/collection/opensea-creatures-107

 ### function contractURI() : Opensea expects this function to create NFT collection for contracts ERC721 and ERC1155, it must contain a JSON file similar to :
 {